Norukh/wti-stablecoin/README.md

    > **Make sure that your wallet has enough WTIST and USDCs to perform the Swaps**

-3. Start the application
+3. Start the application (you must be in the root folder)
    ```shell
    docker compose up --build
    ```

 4. Explore and have fun 😃

-Open your Webbrowser, navigate to http://localhost:5173 and explore our WTIST Stablecoin App ✨ 🚀 !
+Open your Webbrowser, navigate to http://localhost:3500 and explore our WTIST Stablecoin App ✨ 🚀 !

 ## Usage for development